Silverr12/DMA-CFW-Guide/README.md

 2. In the Tcl console, type in `pwd` to see the working directory.
 It should look something like this `C:/Users/user/AppData/Roaming/Xilinx/Vivado`

 3. cd to the PCIeSquirrel folder in the pcileech-fpga-master project folder.
 It should look something like this `C:\Users\user\Desktop\pcileech-fpga-master\PCIeSquirrel`.
-(Desktop is where my project folder is) <sub> If you get an error when trying to cd to your project directory, replace all the '\'s with '/'</sub>
+(Desktop is where my project folder is) <br /> <sub> If you get an error when trying to cd to your project directory, replace all the '\\'s with '/'</sub>

 4. Once you have PCIeSquirrel dir open, in the Tcl console type in `source vivado_generate_project.tcl -notrace` and wait for it to finish
 5. Once the project has been generated, Vivado should automatically open the `pcileech_squirrel.xpr` file.
 Keep it open on the side for a bit.